Signal 1

 Signal 2

-Quiet prestige rather than loud coastal visibility
+Low-density estate settings rather than coastal visibility

 Signal 3